talslsels/RepData_PeerAssessment1/PA1_template.md

 * Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-My strategy is to use the mean for that 5-minute interval to fill each NA value in the steps column.
+Strategy used here is to take the mean for that 5-minute interval to fill each NA value in the steps column.

 * Create a new dataset that is equal to the original dataset but with the missing data filled in.